msteffan/fundamentals/02_chapter/06_lesson.md

 ##Publish Work on GitHub

+When you make changes to your project and commit, the changes are stored in the ".git" folder.

 ### What is GitHub?

-GitHub is a place where developers can share their code, comment on, and review code changes.
+GitHub is a company, famous for the platform   they built to manage Git repositories in the cloud.
+On Github, developers can share their code, comment on, and review code changes.

 ### Create a GitHub account